Leaflet/Leaflet/README.md

 1. Porting the core features, one by one
 2. Making sure everything works and as performant as possible before adding new features.

+Known issues:
+- No support for `zoomAnimation: false` for popups